-In order to maintain ongoing quality assurance, the site-specific performance and monitoring plans require the development of an internal and external Quality Assurance (QA) program.
-The internal QA program shall include, at a minimum, the activities planned by routine operators and analysts to provide an assessment of test data precision (e.g.: sampling and analysis of replicate samples).
+The ultimate goal of the QA program is to provide acceptable emission data in sufficient quantity to demonstrate compliance.
+The internal QA program shall include, at a minimum, the activities planned by routine operators and analysts to provide an assessment of test data precision (e.g., sampling and analysis of replicate samples).
 The external QA program shall include, at a minimum, the following:

-- Provisions for a test method performance audit during the Performance Test, in order to provide a measure of test data bias; - Provisions for systems audits, instrument calibration, data validation, sample logging, and documentation of quality control data and field maintenance activities; and - Provisions to provide appropriate notice (60 days), to the Administrator, of the Performance Test, performance audit, and systems audit, allowing the regulating agency the opportunity to arrange for their own on-site evaluation.
+• Provisions for a test method performance audit during the Performance Test, in order to provide a measure of test data bias;

+- Provisions for systems audits, instrument calibration, data validation, sample logging, and documentation of quality control data and field maintenance activities; and - Provisions to provide appropriate notice (60 days), to the Administrator, of the Performance Test, performance audit, and systems audit, allowing the regulating agency the opportunity to arrange for their own on-site evaluation.